If you like garlic knots, then this giant garlic knot bread recipe is a must-make. It's like a king size version of a garlic knot.

 - Press the top of the three strands together, and fold under to cover the crease, fanning the long sections out in a wide, triangular shape.
 Proceed to "braid" the bread.
 Once to the end, press them together and fold under similar to the top.

 - Mix butter, salt, garlic powder and dried herbs together in microwave safe bowl and microwave on high 30-60 seconds, until melted.
-Brush over entire braid.
+Brush half of the butter over entire braid.

 - Bake for 20-25 minutes, until golden brown.